5 Steps to Becoming a CPA in California

 2. Take The Uniform CPA Exam

-Once you have been granted a bachelor’s degree and fulfilled the course requirements of the California Board of Accountancy (CBA), you are ready to take the Uniform CPA Examination.
+Once you have been granted a bachelor’s degree and fulfilled all of the course requirements of the California Board of Accountancy (CBA), you are ready to take the Uniform CPA Examination.

 a.
 Ask your college to mail your official college transcript directly to the CBA at Examination Unit, 2000 Evergreen Street, Suite 250, Sacramento, CA 95815-3832.